TOKtv/TokenTelevision/smartContract/README.md

 ```
 (cd smartContract && npm run testServer)
 ```
 in a terminal.
-In a second termina run the oraclize bridge
+In a second terminal run the oraclize bridge
 ```
 (cd smartContract && npm run bridge)
 ```